thePlatform/thePlatform-video-manager/readme.txt

 == Changelog ==

 = 1.2.2 =
-Changed thePlatform's menu order number
+Changed MediaAMP's menu order number
 Fix references to ajaxurl
 Fix an issue where the Wordpress bar disappears in the about page